gbdev/pandocs/content/Video_Display.md

 Besides the Background, there is also the Window overlaying the Background.
 The content of the Window is not scrollable, that is, it is always displayed starting at the top left tile of its tilemap.
-The location of the Window on the screen can be adjusted via the WX and WY registers.
+The only way to adjust the Window is by modifying its position on the screen, which is done via the WX and WY registers.
 The screen coordinates of the top left corner of the Window are (WX-7,WY).
 The tiles for the Window are stored in the Tile Data Table.
 Both the Background and the Window share the same Tile Data Table.